iamseokhyun/iamseokhyun/README.md

-### Hi there 👋🏻
-# This is Seokhyun An!
+# Seokhyun An

-I am 2nd-year undergraduate student at [UNIST CSE](https://www.unist.ac.kr/).
+I am 2nd-year undergraduate student at [UNIST CSE](https://cse.unist.ac.kr/eng/).
 My goal is to make the world cool by maximizing people's potential and individuality through advanced Deep Learning research.
 Currently, I am working as a research intern at <em>Intelligent Control and Reasoning Lab</em>, advised by [Prof. Sungbin Lim](https://sites.google.com/view/sungbin/).
 If you want to know more about me, please refer to my [CV](https://iamseokhyun.github.io/CV/CV_SeokhyunAn.pdf).
 I'm always looking for opportunities to grow, so feel free to contact me!

 Contact information: [email](mailto:iamseokhyun@gmail.com), [LinkedIn](https://www.linkedin.com/in/iamseokhyun/)